Governor's Office of Highway Safety in Georgia

 gov challenge logo

-The Governor’s Office of Highway Safety is celebrating the 26th anniversary of the Governor’s Challenge Awards in 2025.
-The Governor’s Challenge Awards is the state’s premier law enforcement awards ceremony recognizing state, local, campus and military law enforcement units for the outstanding work they do in promoting highway safety through education and enforcement.
+The Governor’s Office of Highway Safety is celebrating the 27th anniversary of the Governor’s Challenge Awards in 2026.
+The Governor’s Challenge Awards is the state’s premiere law enforcement awards ceremony recognizing state, local, campus and military law enforcement units for the outstanding work they do in promoting highway safety through education and enforcement.

 Governor’s Challenge is designed to highlight outstanding achievements in highway safety enforcement and education.
 It recognizes agencies for the approach and effectiveness of their overall highway safety programs.
 Agencies are evaluated not just for enforcement initiatives, but for innovative problem-solving in their communities, using public information activities and creating departmental policies that support their traffic enforcement campaign efforts.